-Gijselinckx (2009) attempts to examine the way co-operatives' stakeholders can be conceived by virtue of the inspiration of the stakeholder theory.
-Based upon it she presents a distinction between four models of stakeholder management in co-operatives, a continuum from the classical single-member model to a strong multi-stakeholdership.
-The division of weak and strong multi-stakeholdership is somewhat similar to Vidal's argument (2009), stating that working as a partnership among different stakeholders has two forms, i.e. multi-stakeholder dialogue (every stakeholder gets a voice) and multistakeholder governance (every stakeholder gets a voice and vote).
-However, back to my discussion on stakeholder theory dealing with co-operative stakeholder heterogeneity, I need to nevertheless address the question of how to balance the various or even conflicting interests of co-operative stakeholders.
-One opinion holds that stakeholder theory implies all stakeholders must be treated equally irrespective of the fact that some obviously contribute more than others to the organization.
-This is regarded by Robert Phillips as one of several "straw-person objections" posed by critics of the theory (Phillips, 2003).
-In response, Phillips, also inspired by "Clarkson Principles" (1999), holds the principle of meritocracy as the interpretation of this balance which can also be regarded as the principle of stakeholder fairness.
-Not coincidently, moreover, this principle resonates with the principle of "financing in proportion to patronage" when discussing the democratic control and proportional voting issues in co-operative studies (Robotka, 1947; Phillips, 1953, Schaars, 1957).
+7It means that, according to Phillips, stakeholders should have a slice of the organizational outputs and a voice in principle resonates with the principle of "financing in proportion to patronage" when discussing the democratic control and proportional voting issues in co-operative studies (Robotka, 1947; Phillips, 1953, Schaars, 1957).
 Although co-operative governance issue is not the focus of the paper, it is highly relevant to the co-operative stakeholders' capital involvement issue, as well as the question on what kind of conditions should exist in order to motivate more member capital investment, which turns out well to be the focus of the paper.
 Furthermore, it should be noted that financing in proportion to patronage is based on the "concept of proportionality", which is rooted in the work of Phillips (1953; cf. Royer, 1992).
 However, there exist various difficulties in reality pointed out by Abrahamsen (1976) when putting this principle into practice.

 Another crucial question under hot debate concerns with the distinction of stakeholders.
-Based on the attributes of power, legitimacy and urgency Mitchell, Agle and Wood (1997) have identified 8 types of stakeholders.
+Based on the attributes of power, legitimacy and urgency Mitchell et al. (1997) have identified eight types of stakeholders.
 A more general division constitutes two main groups: "primary" and "secondary" stakeholders, or "inside" and "outside" stakeholders (Jones, 1995), or "supply-side" and "demand-side" stakeholders (Ben-Ner and Gui, 1993), or "normative" and "derivative" stakeholders (Phillips, 2003) which follows the taxonomy of Donaldson and Preston (1995).
 This distinction is surely also varied as a result of a broad or narrow interpretation of the stakeholders.
-Some prefer the former, while others prefer the latter, and even pragmatically suggest not using "stakeholder" whenever it can be replaced by the other more concrete term (Leys, Van Opstal and Gijselinckx, 2009).
-Concerning the paper's topic, I propose that a basic division in a co-operative organization should constitute member and non-member stakeholders.
-Following the discussions on a heterogeneous membership within this new co-operatives (Xu, 2005; Huang, 2008), I tend to expand this debate to a multi-stakeholdership model identified by
+Some prefer the former8, while others prefer the latter, and even pragmatically suggest not using "stakeholder" whenever it can be replaced by the other more concrete term (Leys et al., 2009)9.
+Concerning the paper's topic, I propose that a basic division in a co-operative organization should constitute member and nonmember stakeholders.
+Following the discussions on a heterogeneous membership within this new co-operatives (Xu, 2005; Huang, 2008), I tend to expand this debate to a multi-stakeholdership model identified by both member stakeholders including investor-members and patron-members10, and non-member stakeholders involving non-member investors and non-member donors/grant-givers.
+Understanding the relationships between these various stakeholders and the way they cooperate and have a say in the decision making, appears very important if one tries to understand this new co-operative organizations as an indigenous model of social enterprises in China (Zhao and Develtere, 2010b).